-Corey Feldman Denies Sexual Battery Claim: ''The Truth Will Prevail''
+Corey Feldman Cleared of Sexual Battery Claim

 LAPD Media Relations told E!
 News this week, "On Monday Jan.
 8 (2018) a female victim filed a police report of sexual battery and named Corey Feldman as the suspect.
 The incident occurred on February 4, 2017 at a business at the 600 block of South Spring Street in Downtown Los Angeles.
 The robbery/homicide division is handling the investigation."

 TMZ reports that the woman is alleging Feldman "grabbed her ass."
-In response to the claim, the 46-year-old actor's rep told People that Feldman's "attorneys are dealing with these egregious accusations and threats that came from Corey's former band members after he canceled his tour."
+In response to the claim, the 46-year-old actor's rep tells E!
+News that Feldman's "attorneys are dealing with these egregious accusations and threats that came from Corey's former band members after he canceled his tour."

 The statement goes on to say, "Corey remains focused on his mission to fight the war of inappropriate behavior towards men and women of all ages.
 Given his own painful experiences, the last thing he would ever want to do is make anyone else feel the way that he did.
 He is confident that the motives behind these false accusations will be revealed and that the truth will prevail.
 He also thanks his fans for their continued love, support and belief in him."

-Note: UPDATE: Corey Feldman has been cleared of a sexual battery criminal complaint.